hoidn/PtychoPINN/scripts/inference/README.md

-# Ptychography Inference Script
+# PtychoPINN Inference Script

 This script performs inference using a trained instance of PtychoPINN on test data and generates reconstruction results.

 ## Prerequisites

-- Python 3.7 or higher
-- TensorFlow 2.x
-- NumPy
-- Matplotlib
+- PtychoPINN package
-- ptycho package (ensure this is installed and in your Python path)

 ## Usage